The LifeCore R88 Rowing Machine is a great combination of resistance styles.

 The one complaint the Lifecore R88 Rower did receive was the exact thing that it is built to minimize.
 Noise level.

-The magnetic resistance is added to an air rowing machine to make less noise.
-However, for magnetic rowing machine lovers it is noisier than magnetic-only rowers.
+The magnetic resistance is added to an air rowing machine to help make less noise.
+However, for magnetic rowing machine lovers, it is still noisier than magnetic-only rowers.

 So it really comes down to what you prefer.
-If you are used to air rowers you will think it is quiet but if you are used to magnetic rowers you may think it is noisy.
+If you use air rowers, you will think it is quiet, but if you use magnetic rowers, you may think it is noisy.

-Most users commented that the R88 Rower was fairly quiet and a lot quieter than the Concept2 rowing machines.
+Most users commented the R88 Rower is fairly quiet and a lot quieter than the Concept2 rowing machines.

-People in another room should not be able to hear you working out and music or TV volume will only have to be increased a little.
+People in another room should not be able to hear you working out and music or TV volume will only need to be increased a little.

 The Lifecore R88 Rowing Machine provides a smooth, strong rowing stroke that combines two excellent resistance types.